cpressey/The-Shortbread-Rocketship/README.md

 and some from [archive.org](http://archive.org)
 Some I cut down in size because they were so huge (I added CHUNK11 to their names.)

+Also, some of the books-on-tape had incorrect MP3 headers, which `sox` was just choking on, so I had to convert them to WAV with `avconv` first.

 *   amorporanexins_azevedo-CHUNK11.mp3
 *   Anne_island_18_montgomery.ogg